11x AI Review in 2026: The Right Sales Tool for Your Business?

 What’s included

-So, in the base package, you seem to get access to either Alice AI SDR or Mike.
+So, in the base package, you seem to get access to either Alice AI SDR or Julian.
 Here’s what you get with the base package:

-• Access to Alice (11x AI SDR), Mike (AI Phone Rep) or both as your AI workforce
+• Access to Alice (11x AI SDR), Julian (AI Phone Rep) or both as your AI workforce

 • Basic email automation